TundzhayDzhansaz/Exchange-Rate-Swift/README.md

 It is not important to aim for 100% completeness.
 We prefer well-built, tested, and scalable features over half-baked solutions.

-## Coderbyte

-Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,

-The VitraCash Team

 ## DeveloperComment
 Project need to parse of JSON.
 You can find there easly getData( ) function.
 With use that function we need to parse data for name and rates.